Service Request Forms

 NOTE: Only staff in an approved CUMC Certified IT Group can submit Firewall, Proxy and Bandwidth exception requests listed below.
 Staff in a Certified IT Group will see the appropriate request forms listed when logging in to ServiceNow and selecting the Service Catalog link in the left; others will not be able to see the forms listed.

 CUMC Firewall Exception Request - Incoming - request an incoming exception in the CUMC campus firewall.
 The owner of the system requiring an exception must be a Director-level or above person, or a Department or Division administrator (or a designated Departmental or Divisional System administrator), or a senior faculty member.
 The request submitter must be in the owning department's Certified IT Group.

 CUMC Proxy Exclusion Request - request a website currently blocked by CUMC proxy services be allowed.
 Please review all information on the Proxy Appliance Services page before submitting a request.

-Bandwidth Exception Request - submit information related to work and/or academic needs on a system requiring a higher level of network bandwidth than Columbia policies allow by default.
+Bandwidth Exception Request - submit information related to work and/or academic needs on a system requiring a higher level of network bandwidth than Columbia requirements allow by default.

 CUMC Broadcast Email - submit information to send an email to the entire CUMC community.
 Please see additional information on the CUMC Office of Communications website.